denoland/deno/website/manual.md

 ### Permissions whitelist

-deno also provides permissions whitelist.
+Deno also provides permissions whitelist.

 This is an example to restrict File system access by whitelist.